Should I Incorporate My Online Business?

 by: Skip McGrath

-I am often asked this question and the basic answer is: “If you are trying to build a serious eBay business then the answer is yes.”
-To help you understand why, let's take a look at the various type of business structure and their benefits.
+I am often asked this question and the basic answer is: “If you are trying to build a serious Amazon or website business then the answer is yes.”
+To help you understand why, lets take a look at the various types of business structures and their benefits.

 There are three types of business structures available to the small business owner in The United States and Canada today: